 Individuals who feel that they have experienced sexual misconduct are encouraged to work with Confidential Resources.
 Support resources are available to members of the University community regardless of where or when the misconduct occurred or who else was involved.

-Accommodations/interim measures may include:
+Supportive measures may include:

-- Change in work schedule or job assignment;
+- changes in work or housing locations;

 For more information regarding No Communication and No Contact Orders, see No Communication and No Contact Order FAQs.